joric/oneliners/README.md

     print(f.read())
 ```

-Apparently the code stores final result in the `user.out` file, so we can write it like this:
+The solution driver code stores final result in the `user.out` file, so we can write it like this:

 * https://leetcode.com/problems/two-sum